Frequently asked questions (FAQs)

 The Marketplace is the e-commerce platform through which content creators using Unreal Engine connect with developers by providing a wealth of game-ready content and code.
 Check out the Marketplace Support Site and Marketplace Guidelines for more information on obtaining and distributing products through the Unreal Engine Marketplace.

-Twinmotion is a real-time visualization tool powered by Unreal Engine that enables anyone—from architects, urban planners, and landscaping professionals, to designers working on consumer products, transportation, or even fashion, and beyond—to quickly and easily produce high-quality images, panoramas, standard or 360° VR videos, and interactive presentations from design data.
-See all of the features and find out more on the Twinmotion home page.
+Twinmotion is a real-time visualization tool powered by Unreal Engine that enables anyone—from architects and designers to filmmakers and other storytellers—to quickly and easily produce high-quality images, panoramas, standard or 360° VR videos, and interactive presentations from 3D data.
+Learn more about all the features on the Twinmotion features page.

 Epic welcomes your feedback and code or other content submissions.
 If you send code and/or content to us, you need to have all the necessary rights to send it to us.
 However you send it, we will own it, and can (but don’t have to) use it in the engine.
 Regardless of whether we use it, you can still use it (as long as it is in a way allowed by the EULA).